Michaeloyas/Active-Directory-Part-1/README.md

-# Active Directory Domain Services Part 1: VirtualBox, Virtual Machine(VM), Server and Client Installation, and Configuration
+# Active Directory Domain Services Part 1: VirtualBox, Virtual Machine (VM), Server and Client Installation, and Configuration

 ## Introduction
 This is the first part of a series of home lab projects on setting up Active Directory Domain Services.

 **Key learning aspects:**

-* Downloading and installing VirtualBox and Extension.
+* VirtualBox and the Extension Pack download and installation.
 * Download Microsoft Server 2019 ISO and Microsoft Windows 11 Operating System ISO.
-* Installation of the server 2019 and the Windows 11 OS on virtual Machines (VM).
+* Installation of Windows Server 2019 and the Windows 11 OS on virtual Machines (VMs).

 <br />
 Active Directory implementation chart:  <br/>